hallatore/gpt-experiments/README.md

 # gpt-experiments

-Contains different GPT sample projects/experiments written in js/typescript.
+GPT-Experiments is a set of sample experiments to showcase different ways you can use GPT.
+The code is written in js/typescript.

 ## Setup